_(1).png)

 Physicians with a D.O. degree are exempt from taking the USMLE to get a license or graduate, despite estimates indicating that at least 60% of osteopathic medical students took at least one exam in 2020.

-By passing Parts I, II, and III of the National Board of Osteopathic Medical Examiners' COMLEX exam, they are granted a medical license.
+They are granted a medical license by passing Parts I, II, and III of the National Board of Osteopathic Medical Examiners' COMLEX exam.

 Brief & Simplified Overview of the USMLE Exam Sections

-Let’s begin by understanding the USMLE by delving deep into what each section is composed of.
+Let's begin by understanding the USMLE by delving deep into each section's contents.
 Read on!

 USMLE Step 1